odjs/classes/README.md

 > "btn is-enabled is-medium"
 ```

-*Using this feature within a single object should work most of the times, however since key-value-pair iteration order is implementation dependent, it may lead to unpredictable results and therefore it is not recommended.
-Use an array or different objects intead.*
+*Using this feature within a single is a bad idea. see [Iteration Order](#iteration-order) for more info.
+However, it will work most of the times.*

 ***example***

 ```javascript
 // this is a bad idea
 const classObj = {
   "button is-rounded is-enabled": true,